tungvox/gaming-platform/README.md

    ```

 The server will start running, and the client will be available at the URL provided in the terminal (typically http://localhost:5173 if you're using Vite as your development server).

+## Logging In

+You can log in to the application using the following test accounts:

+- Username: player1, Password: player1
+- Username: player2, Password: player2